 A trend is currently being observed regarding the content of detailed description sheets.
-Some brokers are including specific statements requiring mortgage prequalification or the submission of promise to purchase prior to a visit of one of their listings.
+Some brokers are including specific requirements, such as very short time slots for visits or the presentation of a Promise to purchase, mortgage prequalification or the submission of Promise to purchase prior to a visit of one of their listings.
 A reminder of the broker’s obligations in this regard is necessary.

 First, it is important to understand that such requirements or conditions to the viewing of a property are not recommended.
 This practice sends a negative message and could make the property less appealing to prospective buyers.

 The seller may not be aware that including such prerequisites may prevent his property from being marketed to the fullest and from attracting as many interested buyers as possible.